Ensembl/plant-scripts/phylogenomics/README.md

 ```

 A sample output matrix is available in [Brassicaceae.syntelogs.GOC75.tsv](./bench/Brassicaceae.syntelogs.GOC75.tsv).
-A benchmark is described in folder [bench](./bench).
+A benchmark is described in <https://github.com/Ensembl/plant_tools/tree/master/bench/synthelogs>.

 Note option -f produces FASTA files of aligned peptide sequences, one per cluster.
 Such a task takes usually takes over an hour over the Ensembl REST API.

+WARNING: not all species are included in the Compara gene-tree analysis.
+You can exclude them with -i.

 ### ens_sequences.pl